vidstack/player/docs/architecture/ui-patterns.md

 **Potential Solutions**

-- Add ability to attach new context to the player.
+- Use seperate event bus with something like [Mitt](https://www.npmjs.com/package/mitt).
-- Use something similar to a service/observable (https://stackoverflow.com/a/39973879).
-Means
+- Use something similar to a [service/observable](https://stackoverflow.com/a/39973879) with context.
-  these will need to be predefined on the player or the ability to add custom context from lower in tree is made possible.
-- Use the `playerEventListener` context as a way to communicate (issue: might have missed events as elements are attached to DOM at different times).
 - Use modules as used in v5 (issue: easily leaks to other player instances as the scope is shared so it might be useful where that's desired such as an IconRegistry):
   - [IconRegistry](https://github.com/vime-js/vime/blob/master/core/src/components/ui/icon-library/IconRegistry.ts)